alex-bellon/wikipedia/README.md

 - [Alternatives to the Ten Commandments](https://en.wikipedia.org/wiki/Alternatives_to_the_Ten_Commandments) - Several alternatives to the Ten Commandments have been promulgated by different persons and groups, which intended to improve on the lists of laws known as the Ten Commandments that appear in the Bible.
 - [Buffalo buffalo Buffalo buffalo buffalo buffalo Buffalo buffalo](https://en.wikipedia.org/wiki/Buffalo_buffalo_Buffalo_buffalo_buffalo_buffalo_Buffalo_buffalo) - is a grammatically correct sentence in American English, often presented as an example of how homonyms and homophones can be used to create complicated linguistic constructs through lexical ambiguity.
 - [Colorless green ideas sleep furiously](https://en.wikipedia.org/wiki/Colorless_green_ideas_sleep_furiously) - a sentence composed by Noam Chomsky in his 1957 book Syntactic Structures as an example of a sentence that is grammatically correct, but semantically nonsensical.
+- [Donald Duck talk](https://en.wikipedia.org/wiki/Donald_Duck_talk) - an alaryngeal form of vocalization which uses the inner cheek to produce sound rather than the larynx.
 - [Dord](https://en.wikipedia.org/wiki/Dord) - a dictionary error in lexicography.
 On July 31, 1931, Austin M. Patterson, the dictionary's chemistry editor, sent in a slip reading "D or d, cont./density."
 This was intended to add "density" to the existing list of words that the letter "D" can abbreviate.
 The phrase "D or d" was misinterpreted as a single, run-together word: Dord.
 - [Ghoti](https://en.wikipedia.org/wiki/Ghoti) - a creative respelling of the word fish, used to illustrate irregularities in English spelling and pronunciation.
 - [Satiric misspelling](https://en.wikipedia.org/wiki/Satiric_misspelling) - an intentional misspelling of a word, phrase or name for a rhetorical purpose.
 This is often done by replacing a letter with another letter (for example, k replacing c), or symbol (for example, $ replacing s, @ replacing a, or ¢ replacing c).